killerducky/killerducky_site/go/how-to-end.md

 {% capture diagram_text %}

-What if White defends correctly, but Black gets stubborn?
-If the game ends by agreement, but one side **never agrees**, how does the game end?
+What if White defends correctly and Black refuses to give up, dragging the game on with pointless moves?
+If one player never agrees the game is over, what happens then?

-Eventually there is a forced way to end the shenanigans &mdash; you simply wait for the opponent to have no legal moves left.
-If you're patient enough to make it to the end you will see the final result is:
+Eventually, the stubborn player runs out of legal moves.
+If you're patient enough to make it to the end you will see the final score is:

 - Black controls:
     - 1 empty intersection